mlammens/MAT-141/MAT-141-FA20-PLV-Syllabus.md

 in-class assignments.
 However, I expect you to be respectful and professional, and not to be "surfing the internet" or texting during class.

+### Learning Centers

+The [Learning Center](https://www.pace.edu/center-academic-excellence/learning-center) uses an array of programs and a holistic approach to assist students with academic skills and content knowledge.
+We are dedicated to developing independent learners by creating purposeful interactions with trained, well-qualified peer and professional staff.

 ### Academic integrity